PowERC-20/PoWERC20Miner/README.md

 2. **Running the Tool**:
    - Launch the tool by executing `./Powerc20Worker` in your terminal.
    - You can use optional flags for specific configurations, for example: `./Powerc20Worker -privateKey YOUR_PRIVATE_KEY -contractAddress CONTRACT_ADDRESS -workerCount NUMBER_OF_WORKERS`.

+## Declare

+The project code is completely open source.
+The released version is compiled using Github Actions.
+If you have any questions about the code, please feel free to raise them or submit the code for security auditing anywhere.

 ## Contributing